Zebiano/FoodStats/README.md

 # FoodStats
 The following project was designed to store and display data related to ingredients, recipes and dishes.
 Our platform is able to predict the amount of dishes that will be bought, and in doing so we hope to reduce the amount of waste created by preparing too many meals for a day.

 Keep in mind this project was developed in cloud9, which basically means all the routes and such don't work, as of now.
 We'll try our best to fix this, but it's quite a long process.
+EDIT: I'm working on my own website where I might be able to host this project, with the database included...
+When (and if) it's up and running, I'll share a link!

 ## Authors
 FoodStats was created by a group of 4 people, each one of them being responsible for different sections.